gkarthiks/quick-commands-cheat-sheet/mac-commands.md

-`sudo killall “ControlStrip";` | To kill/restart the control strip  in Apple MacBook Pro `sudo powermetrics` | Gather and display CPU usage statistics `sudo killall coreaudiod` | Fix the Dound Output issues with Mac
+`sudo killall “ControlStrip";` | To kill/restart the control strip  in Apple MacBook Pro `sudo powermetrics` | Gather and display CPU usage statistics `sudo killall coreaudiod` | Fix the Dound Output issues with Mac `sudo spctl --master-disable` | disables Gatekeeper to open any app that's not from trusted source